openimis/openimis-dist_dkr/README.md

     * `docker exec <CONTAINER ID> /create_database.sh`
 * build and start the gateway (and backend) docker image: `docker-compose up gateway` (note: at each start, openIMIS will apply the necessary database migrations to update the database scheme)
+* register a letsencrypt certificate for your openIMIS gateway
+  * list running containers and spot the gateway: `docker container ls` (the gateway should be named `openimis-gateway`)
+  * connect to the gateway: `docker exec -it <CONTAINER ID> /bin/sh` (sh and not bash)
+  * issue the command `certbot --nginx -d <openimis.domaine>` ... and follow the setup wizzard (provide contact address,...)
 * register your openIMIS superuser in the gateway:
   * list running containers and spot the gateway: `docker container ls` (the gateway should be named `openimis-gateway`)
   * connect to the gateway: `docker exec -it <CONTAINER ID> /bin/sh` (sh and not bash)